sr-murthy/oedtools/README.md

       -d DESCRIPTIONS, --descriptions DESCRIPTIONS
                             List of column descriptions or description substrings
-                            - a comma-separated string enclosed in quotation marks -r, --required        Is the column a required column in the file?
+                            - a comma-separated string enclosed in quotation marks -r REQUIRED, --required REQUIRED
+                            Is the column required (R), conditionally required (CR) or optional (O)?
       -n, --nonnull         Is the column required not to have any null values?
       -e DEFAULTS, --defaults DEFAULTS
                             List of default values - a comma-separated string